 The band connected musically and emotionally and we found a collective focus.
-We were packing smaller clubs like the Nightbreak and began moving on to bigger clubs.
-Positive reviews of our shows helped us gain momentum.
-Dawn Holliday at The Paradise Lounge gave us a gig – I will never forget her saying “I don’t really understand the extent of your appeal, but you have it – so you get a gig here”.
+We were packing smaller clubs like the Nightbreak and so quickly began moving on to bigger clubs.
+Positive reviews of our shows helped us gain even more momentum.
+Dawn Holliday at The Paradise Lounge gave us a gig – I will never forget her saying “I don’t really understand why people like you so much, but they do – so you can have a gig here”.
 The I-Beam, and the DNA Lounge soon followed suit.

 We all had “day” jobs: Wanda was a chef, I did bookkeeping for a computer dealer, Shaunna did administrative work at a car dealership, and Linda was a waitress – although i use the term loosely – at the Spaghetti Western in the lower Haight.
 Because of large turnouts, our gigs had begun to pay a little bit of money, which helped cover the studio rent.